Christoph of Schleswig-Holstein: Life and activities

 Christoph was born in Louisenlund Castle in Güby, near Eckernförde, Schleswig-Holstein, West Germany, the eldest son of Peter, Duke of Schleswig-Holstein (1922–1980), and his wife, Princess Marie Alix of Schaumburg-Lippe (1923-2021).
 He had a diploma in Agricultural Engineering.
 Christoph served as a Reservist in the German Army for two years, holding the rank of lieutenant.

 Christoph succeeded to the headship of the ducal house on 30 September 1980 following the death of his father.
 While possession of the united duchies of Schleswig and Holstein had been allocated by a series of wars and treaties since the First Schleswig War of 1848 and the London Protocol of 1852, the ducal title was borne by Christoph's father and paternal grandfather (as inherited from his great-grandfather, Friedrich Ferdinand, Duke of Schleswig-Holstein-Sonderburg-Glücksburg in 1934).
 However, Christoph was known also by the title which is shared by male cadets of the dynasty, "Prinz zu (Prince of) Schleswig-Holstein-Sonderburg-Glücksburg".

 From 1980 onward, Christoph chaired the board of the family foundation that owns the ancestral castle, Glücksburg Castle.
 He was a founding member of the GLC Glücksburg Consulting Group and served as chairman of its advisory board.
 He resided in Grünholz near Schwansen, where he had business interests in agriculture, forestry and real estate.
 He was the owner of the Grünholz and Bienebek estates and was one of the largest landowners of Schleswig-Holstein.
 His sister, Princess Ingeborg, chairs the board of a further family foundation, the Stiftung Louisenlund.

 Marriage and issue

 Christoph's wife: Princess Elisabeth of Schleswig-Holstein-Sonderburg-Glücksburg, Duchess of Schleswig-Holstein, Duchess of Glücksburg née Princess of Lippe-Weissenfeld (b.
 1957).

 Christoph married Princess Elisabeth of Lippe-Weissenfeld (b.
-28 July 1957 in Munich), younger daughter of Prince Alfred Karl Friedrich Georg Franz of Lippe-Weissenfeld (b.
-1922) and Baroness Irmgard Julinka Wagner von Wehrborn (b.
-1928), at Glücksburg civilly on 23 September 1981 and religiously on 3 October.
+28 July 1957 in Munich), the youngest child of Prince Alfred Karl Friedrich Georg Franz of Lippe-Weissenfeld (1922-2024), who served as UNHCR representative for Italy, and his wife, Baroness Irmgard Julinka Wagner von Wehrborn (b.
+1928).
+The couple married at Glücksburg civilly on 23 September 1981 and religiously on 3 October.